 I love a good retelling or adaptation of classic folklore.
 This series by LJ Andrews is going to be broken into four parts.
-The first is Beauty and the Beast (books 1-3), and the second is Cinderella (starting with book 4).
-The other two have yet to come, but by the end, all four tales will collide together for a grand finale.
+The first is Beauty and the Beast (books 1-3), the second is Cinderella (books 4-6), the third is Swan Princess (books 7-8), and the last is the Phantom of the Opera (9).
+This series is finished!
+The last book does have all four tales collide together for a grand finale.
 While the series are separate, they occur in the same world and are interconnected.
-So, you can read the Cinderella books first, but it is recommended to read them in the order they were published.
+So, you can read the Cinderella books first, but it is recommended that you read them in the order they were published.
+Particularly since characters are introduced in the first book and their stories build on what happened in the previous ones.
 The whole series is part Viking, part folklore, with Fae and magic.

 I’m going to break my thoughts on the series into each of the sections, and share my overall thoughts on each rather than review each book individually, though I honestly could.
 I enjoyed this series a lot and can definitely see myself returning to the books again and again.
 I’ll be updating this post as the books are released.